Skip to main content

 FAIM is a part of a wrap-around model of support for faculty at Cornell University.

-FAIM is a collaboration of the Cornell Graduate School and Provost’s Office of Faculty Development and Diversity and the TRUST Alliance, which includes collaborators at Cornell, Montana State, and Purdue Universities.
+FAIM is a collaboration of the Cornell Graduate School and Provost’s Office of Faculty Development and Diversity and is informed by the work external partners including the Equity in Graduate Education Consortium and Sloan Indigenous Graduate Partnership Program.